-Minnesota DT Ra'Shede Hageman: The man in the middle boosted his NFL stock Saturday as he triggered Minnesota to a road upset of Northwestern.
-Hageman recorded a second-quarter interception and had three knockdowns at the line of scrimmage, all on third downs to stifle Wildcats drives.
+Minnesota DT Ra'Shede Hageman: The man in the middle boosted his NFL stock Saturday as he and other triggered Minnesota to a road upset of Northwestern.
+Hageman recorded a second-quarter interception and had three knockdowns at the line of scrimmage, all on third down to stifle Wildcats drives.

 Michigan State LB Max Bullough: The Spartans needed their defense to rescue the offense on Saturday, and Bullough did his part, recording the sack and forced fumble that set up Denicos Allen's scoring return.
 He led Michigan State with 10 tackles, including two for loss, and had a quarterback hurry.

 Wisconsin RB Melvin Gordon: It was just another day in the office for the Badgers' star in a 56-32 win at Illinois.
 He rushed for 142 yards on 17 carries and had three touchdowns.
 Gordon is already over 1,000 yards for the season and is on pace for around 1,900 yards, including a bowl game.
-Backfield mate James White added 98 rushing yards and three touchdowns of his own (two rushing, one receiving).
+Backfield mate James White added 98 rushing yards and three touchdowns of his own.